’23 March

 I made kumquat preserves from the kumquats in my tree.
 One time a neighbor asked if he could have some kumquats but mostly people stroll by, I see them furtively looking all around, and then they help themselves to a few.
 I don’t seem to really mind too much since there are hundreds of them, but asking is nice.

 I also made a pot of chicken and vegetables so I would have something for the freezer.
-I had yummy phở Jo Ann, perfect for a cold rainy night, and another night Muriel made gorgeous pasta and tomato sauce.
+I had yummy phở with Jo Ann, perfect for a cold rainy night, and another night Muriel made gorgeous pasta and tomato sauce.
 Have you ever had tomato sauce made with a stick of butter?
 Rich!

 Three Movie Days Until The Oscars